 In the long succession of stories about futuristic dystopias such as 1984, Brave New World, and Fahrenheit 451, comes a more recent take on the genre in the form of Equilibrium.
-Equilibrium distinguishes it self by attempting to cross breed the genre with a martial arts film with mixed results.
+Equilibrium distinguishes itself by attempting to cross-breed the sub-genre with a martial arts film with mixed results.

 Revisiting the film last night I was somewhat underwhelmed.
 Not that it was all bad; Equilibrium is a stylish, violent and melodramatic attempt at creating an engaging story about one man’s journey back from the brink of becoming a government drone and reclaiming his humanity.
 The story has a lot of Bradbury’s Fahrenheit 451 in its DNA, like that story it involves civil servants that go around carrying out the law by burning illegal contraband in the form of books and art that might become a problem by causing people to feel emotions.

 The premise of the story goes like this: In the nation of Libria, there is always peace among men.
 The decision made years earlier that having feelings and emotions are undesirable and lead to war is now the law.
 The rules of the Librian system are simple.
 If you are happy, expect to be arrested.
 If you cry, the law will hunt you down.
 If you read a contraband book or so much as look at a smuggled painting, you’ve committed a crime.
 To keep the peace, citizens must take their daily doses of Prozium, a powerful designer drug that stops feelings dead and keeps everyone on an even keel.
 Refuse to take the medication and special police will find you.
 Up until now, top-ranking government official John Preston has believed in this system, has upheld the rule of law as a highly-trained “Cleric” who seeks out and destroys those who don’t take their pills.